AtanasSpirtov/Angular-frontend-For-Bank-Project/README.md

 Download Spring-Boot-Bank-Project
 Download Angular-frontend-For-Bank-Project
 Run both projects
-Go to http://localhost:4200/ and you can access whatever you want
+Go to http://localhost:4200/ and you can access whatever functionality you want.